ansible/workshops/exercises/ansible_network/9-tower-workflow/README.md

     ![banner node](images/configure-banner.png)

-## Step 4: Add the Configure Banner Job Template
+## Step 4: Add the Configure Network-User Job Template

 1. Hover over the *Backup* node (not the **Configure Banner** node) and click the green **+** symbol.
 The **ADD A TEMPLATE** will appear again.